 This video presentation has been prepared to show new and returning students to Abingdon & Witney College the measures we have taken to make the College COVID-19 safe.

-We are delighted to have students returning to college this September, however we recognise that this is an uncertain time and this document is designed to help you understand the steps that we have taken to keep everyone safe, and what you can expect when returning to college.
+We are delighted to have students returning to college; however, we recognise that this is an uncertain time and the below is designed to help you understand the steps that we have taken to keep everyone safe, and what you can expect when returning to college.
 We are reviewing our plans regularly and closely following advice from the Department of Education and as a result, our approach might change throughout the year, but we will let you know if and when that happens.